abapPM/ABAP-SemVer/README.md

 The semantic version parser for ABAP and apm.

-This is a port of the [semver parser for node.js](https://github.com/npm/node-semver).
+This is a port of the [Semver Parser for Node.js](https://github.com/npm/node-semver).

 NO WARRANTIES, [MIT License](https://github.com/abapPM/ABAP-URL/blob/main/LICENSE)